noprompt/noprompt.github.io/_posts/2014-02-10-media-query-breakpoints-with-garden.markdown

 }
 ```

-In conclusion, I'm very happy to have been able to achieved this
+In conclusion, I'm very happy to have been able to achieve this
 amount expressivity and utility with such a short amount of code.
 This
 was one of my first attempts at using Clojure's macro facilities with
 Garden oriented code and I'm excited to see what else is possible.